ElouanBahri/ElouanBahri/README.md

 ## 🇫🇷🇺🇸 About Me

-I’m Elouan Bahri, an ENSAE Paris engineering student and prospective MFE student at UC Berkeley, graduating in February 2027.
+I’m Elouan Bahri, an ENSAE Paris engineering student and MFE student at UC Berkeley, graduating in February 2027.
 Passionate about quantitative finance and computer science, I bring strong determination, energy, and a fast-learning mindset to every project I take on.

 ##  🛠️ Skills 🛠️